 adequate rooms for provision of 4 for General H. (1 septic)

 essential and emergency surgical 4 if 100% 7 for specialized H. (1 septic)

-services (as per national 3 if 50- 7 for specialized II.
-(1 septic)
+services (as per national 3 if 50- 7 for specialized H. (1 septic)

 standards) 100%

 standards) 0 if < 100%

+Demonstral 4 some present (restricted somi

 Demarcated 4 zones present (restricted, semi 1

 restricted, transitional, non restricted) 1

 CSR present with a minimum of 2 functional 1

-autoclaves 1
+autoclaves

 Changing Rooms with lockers present 1

-(separated for male and female, for a 1
+(separated for male and female, for a

 minimum of 10 persons

 Scrub area present (direct access, multiple 1

-sinks) 1
+sinks)

 Recovery room is present 1

 Toilet and showers present 1

 clean and dirty utility rooms present 1

 Duty room , 1

 Sterile supply store, 1

 Nurse station, 1

 Cleaners room, 1

 Anestesia store present 1

 equipment store & Mini-store present 1

-SS 1.3 The facility ensures the 1
+SS 1.3 The facility ensures the safety of electrical 1

 physical safety of the establishment ensured - no

 infrastructure (as per national temporary connections

 standards) and loosely hanging

 wires

 Floors of the ward are 1

 non slippery and even

 Windows/ ventilators if 1

 any in the OR are intact

 and sealed

 SS1.4 financial protection given Overall cost of care is not expensive 10 CLIENT INTERVIEW

 from cost of care Prescribed investigations are available at the 10 CHART REVIEW

+TOTAL COST OF CALC resorroed investigations are available at the 10 CILIKI KLYILW